-Permanent disability pension: If the insured is assessed as totally disabled, the pension is equal to 70% of the insured's average earnings in the 12 months before the disability began.
+Permanent disability pension: If the insured is assessed with a total disability, the pension is equal to 70% of the insured's average earnings in the 12 months before the disability began.

-The minimum monthly earnings for benefit calculation purposes are 75,000 francs.
+The minimum monthly earnings for benefit calculation purposes are 100,000 francs.

-The maximum monthly earnings for benefit calculation purposes are 400,000 francs.
+The maximum monthly earnings for benefit calculation purposes are 800,000 francs.

-Partial disability: A percentage of the full pension is paid according to the assessed degree of disability; the pension is paid as a lump sum if the assessed degree of disability is 1% to 14%.
+Partial disability: If the assessed degree of disability is 15% or above, a percentage of the full pension is paid according to the assessed degree of disability; from 1% to 14%, the pension is paid as a lump sum.

-The combined receipt of the permanent disability pension with the old-age pension is allowed.
+The combined receipt of the permanent disability pension and the old-age pension is allowed.